AbdullahLiman0/LiberLibrary/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.
+- For any inquiries, please contact info@liberlibrary.com

 ## 🙏 Acknowledgments
 - Open Library for providing the book database API